 - Easier, faster, and consistent sharing of functionality/data that could further progress the research.
 A good example of this is the Materials Project from the Lawrence Berkeley National Laboratory.
 They deemed it necessary for the scientific community to have access to their data, hence exposing it as an API.

 - Generating revenue, either as a business entity (e.g. university spinout) or simply to cover the costs of running the API infrastructure.
-Two cases that come to mind are a) Chatterbox and b) Text Processing, respectively.
+One case that comes to mind is Text Processing, respectively.
 You can also check out a list of 50+ Machine Learning APIs (some require a paid subscription)

 Another general reason for implementing an API layer on your functionality/data is that the web technology and the available libraries and tools have progressed to a point where complexity is kept at a minimum e.g. enabling one to pick and choose their preferred technology stack with ease.